lsb53/finalproject/Minimum viable project/README.md

 ## How this will be adapted for my project
 I will use the `.xml` file here as the framework for my project.

 First, I will substitute out the HSV-1 taxa with a list of taxa with sampling years relevant to my study sytem (range: 2001 - 2020).
-I will run the analysis with two separate taxa sets.
+I will run the analysis with **two separate taxa sets**.
 The small taxa set will consist of one taxa from each year from 2001-2020 (n=20).
 The large taxa set will consist of five taxa from each year from 2001-2020 (n=100).
+For each taxa set, I will simulate **nucleotide sequence sets of two different sizes**: a small nucleotide sequence set typical of a singe-gene alignment(1,200 bp), and a large nucleotide sequence set typcal of a full-genome alignment (100,000 bp).

-For each taxa set, I will generate random phylogenies with a constant population size and *two different root heights*: 100 and 1000 ybp.
+For each taxa set, I will generate random phylogenies with a constant population size and **two different root heights**: 100 and 1000 ybp.

 For simplicity, I plan to use the same substitution model that Firth et al. (2010) used to simulate the human dsDNA virus data, `HKY`.
 I will use base frequencies and transition/transversion ratios for FV3 based on empirical data.

-I will simulate the data with three different substitution rates using a strict molecular clock: 1E-4 subs/site/year, 1E-6 subs/site/year, and 1E-8 subs/site/year.
+I will simulate the data with **three different substitution rates** using a strict molecular clock: 1E-4 subs/site/year, 1E-6 subs/site/year, and 1E-8 subs/site/year.
 These rates represent what might be considered a fast, intermediate, and slow substitution rate, respectively, for a dsDNA virus (Duffy et al. 2008).

-All things considered, this will result in a total of
+All things considered, this will result in a total of 24 test combinations (2 taxa sets X 2 nucleotide sequence size sets X 2 root heights X 3 substitution rates).
+I will replicate each combination 5 times, resulting in a **total of 120 MCMC analyses of simulated data**.

 ### References